w-martin/tact/INSTALL.md

 ## Running

-Run "./mewt" to run the program from within the build directory, or if installed, just run "mewt".
+Run "./tact" to run the program from within the build directory, or if installed, just run "tact".